Last updated 22nd March, 2023

 Want to find out the cost of fitting a loft light?

 This guide covers all you need to know about the installation of loft lights, including costs of installation, labour and time frames.
+On average, your loft lighting costs will set you back around £150.

 Check it out below!